OT Itinerary: Two Days In Kodaikanal, 'The Princess Of Hill Stations'

 Bear Shola Falls gets its name from being the favourite watering hole of the local bearsShutterstock

 Walk out your postprandial sluggishness by visiting Bear Shola Falls.
 It's a seasonal waterfall and is part of the lush Western Ghats.
 This biodiversity hotspot gets its name from being the favourite watering hole of the local bears.
-The dense forest sways to the sound of chirping birds and the soothing sound of water crashing on to rocks.
-Visitors can bathe and swim in it.
+Pause and listen to the dense forest as it sways to the sound of chirping birds and the sound of water as it crashes on to the rocks.

 The Kurinji Andavar Temple is a nine-minute drive from Bear Shola Falls.
-Kurinji is the name of a flower which blooms every 12 years.
-It's scheduled to flower next in 2030.
-The temple is dedicated to Lord Muruga, who is referred to as the 'God of the hill' and andavar in Tamil means 'God'.
-The temple has beautiful views of the Palani hills and is a good place to take scenic photographs if one chooses.
+Kurinji is the name of a flower which blooms every 12 years, and it's next scheduled to flower in 2030.
+The temple is dedicated to the Hindu deity Muruga, who is referred to as the "god of the hill."
+The temple has beautiful views of the Palani Hills and is a good place to take scenic photographs.

 The next stop on your list should be the Shembaganur Natural History Museum.
 This is one of Kodaikanal's top tourist spots and is a 12-minute drive from the temple.
 The museum is 127 years old and has separate sections for anthropology, flora, fauna and handicrafts.
 Do not miss the herbarium with its huge garden of around 2,500 species of plants.
-More than 500 species of animals, birds, insects and butterflies have been taxidermied and there are also artefacts which pertain to the Paliyan tribes.
+More than 500 species of animals, birds, insects and butterflies have been taxidermied and put on display.

 Evening